Lierrmm/Node-CallOfDuty/README.md

 # NEW!

-Added support for Modern Warfare
+Added support for Modern Warfare's Warzone!

 # Call Of Duty API Wrapper